Startup Strategy Council: Open Source Multi-Agent AI for Strategic Decisions

 Agent Debate

 Disagreeing agents challenge each other's reasoning.
-The Financial Analyst might question the Market Analyst's growth assumptions, or the Risk Analyst might highlight factors others overlooked.
+The Financial Analyst might question the Market Analyst's growth assumptions.

 Consensus or Dissent

 Agents either converge on a shared view or formally document their dissent.
-Both outcomes provide valuable signal for your decision.
+Both outcomes provide valuable signal.

 Why Debate Matters